 Partly because of Ash’s trust issues (and very conveniently if you’d get backlash from your ’80s publisher for showing positive queer sexuality), his and Eiji’s romance is conveyed almost purely in emotional terms.
 No kissing, no intimate touching, but a lot of meaningful looks and declarations of devotion.
 You can see it in this episode, with the loaded metaphor of Eiji being the only one allowed to touch Ash’s gun (holy Freud, Batman), and the entranced, blushing looks Eiji gives under the thin veil of drunkenness.
 It’s all coding, because that’s what the time period demanded.

 And speaking of what the times demanded: this is a great romance, well told, but don’t come here looking for a happy ending.
-Granted, Director Utsumi has mentioned in a previous interview that she’s a big fan of the central romance, which might lead to new additions in that department, but think of that as a happy surprise rather than an expectation.
+Granted, Director Utsumi has mentioned in a previous interview that she’s a big fan of the central relationship, which might lead to new additions in that department, but think of that as a happy surprise rather than an expectation.
 The anime’s modern setting doesn’t necessarily mean that the logic of the plot has been updated, and that’s going to be Banana Fish’s biggest hurdle.

 Readers might be comforted to know that the slur dropped unceremoniously into the first part of the episode isn’t actually in the original text or the spoken dialogue.
 It’s an insult, but the translator apparently took it upon themselves to go one step further in a really upsetting way, which will hopefully be changed.